Batcave: Functions

 The Batcave serves as Batman's secret headquarters and the command center, where he monitors all crisis points in Gotham City, as well as the rest of the world.

 The cave's centerpiece is a supercomputer whose specs are on par with any of those used by leading national security agencies; it permits global surveillance and also connects to a massive information network as well as storing vast amounts of information.
 A series of satellite link-ups allows easy access to Batman's information network anywhere around the globe.
 The systems are protected against unauthorized access, and any attempt to breach their security immediately sends an alert to Batman or Oracle.
-Despite the power of Batman's computers, the Justice League Watchtower is known to have more powerful computers, and Batman does occasionally use them if he feels his computers are not up to the task; on occasion, he also consults Oracle for assistance.

 The partially destroyed Batcave.
 Cover to Batman: Shadow of the Bat #79 (1998).
 Art by Glen Orbik.

 Additionally, the cave features state-of-the-art facilities such as a crime lab, various specialized laboratories, mechanized workshops, personal gymnasium, parking, docking and hangar space for his vehicles as well as separate exits for each type, memorabilia of past campaigns, a vast library, a large bat colony, and a Justice League teleporter.
 It also has medical facilities as well as various areas used in training exercises for Batman and his allies.

 The cave houses Batman's vast array of specialized vehicles, foremost being the Batmobile in all its incarnations.
 Other vehicles within the complex include various motorcycles, air- and watercraft such as the Batplane, a single-occupant supersonic jet, and the Subway Rocket.

-The cave is sometimes depicted as being powered by a nuclear reactor, but most often by a hydroelectric generator made possible by an underground river.